www.scantips.com

 Any one setting combination (like f/11 at 1/250 second) is found on only one row of the EV Chart.
 That one row of the EV number represents several equivalent exposures (like f/8 and 1/500 second or f/16 and 1/125 second are Equivalent Exposures), all the same EV.

-The row EV number applies to whatever ISO you are currently using that produced those settings.
+The row EV number applies to any ISO, or rather to whatever ISO you are currently using that produced those settings.
 Exposure Value (EV) represents the light level corresponding to the selected ISO.
 If a different ISO were used, it would compute a different EV which would be different camera settings on a different row.
 This really is too simple to dwell this much on it, but too many don't get it. ½ ISO is 1 EV row above, and 2x ISO is 1 EV row below.

 This chart computes with the precise design goal values, but shows the camera's nominal values, except there are no nominals longer than 30 seconds, so then the precise actual values in seconds are shown instead (up to 512 seconds which is 8 minutes and 32 seconds).
 If curious about the nominal full 2x stops being uneven shutter speed progressions of 1/8, 1/15, 1/30, 1/60, 1/125 seconds, then see the explanation of camera precise values.
 The camera actually always targets the more precise goal values, as best as it can implement them.